 Supplements for menopause symptoms

 There are a lot of purported natural remedies for menopause symptoms, but there are a few that are proven.
 Soy is a popular remedy for hot flashes, and there’s evidence that it can reduce their intensity by 50 percent.
-Other popular natural supplements are French maritime pine bark extract, red clover, and dong quai.
+Other popular natural supplements for menopause are French maritime pine bark extract, red clover, and dong quai.

 Always check with your doctor before adding a supplement to your regimen.